edwin170/downr1n/README.md

 - on ios 13 the touch id doesn't work so the home button on iphone 7 will not work sadly.

+- you can't downgrade to ios 14.2 lower on a11 devices

 # Warnings
 - I am **NOT** responsible for any data loss.
 The user of this program accepts responsibility should something happen to their device.
  **If your device is stuck in recovery, please run one of the following:**